Presidency of Dwight D. Eisenhower: East Asia and Southeast Asia

-After the end of World War II, the Communist Việt Minh launched an insurrection against the French-supported State of Vietnam.
-Seeking to bolster France and prevent the fall of Vietnam to Communism, the Truman and Eisenhower administrations played a major role in financing French military operations in Vietnam.
-In 1954, the French requested the United States to intervene in the Battle of Dien Bien Phu, which would prove to be the climactic battle of the First Indochina War.
-Seeking to rally public support for the intervention, Eisenhower articulated the domino theory, which held that the fall of Vietnam could lead to the fall of other countries.
-As France refused to commit to granting independence to Vietnam, Congress refused to approve of an intervention in Vietnam, and the French were defeated at Dien Bien Phu.
-At the contemporaneous Geneva Conference, Dulles convinced Chinese and Soviet leaders to pressure Viet Minh leaders to accept the temporary partition of Vietnam; the country was divided into a Communist northern half (under the leadership of Ho Chi Minh) and a non-Communist southern half (under the leadership of Ngo Dinh Diem).
-Despite some doubts about the strength of Diem's government, the Eisenhower administration directed aid to South Vietnam in hopes of creating a bulwark against further Communist expansion.
-With Eisenhower's approval, Diem refused to hold elections to re-unify Vietnam; those elections had been scheduled for 1956 as part of the agreement at the Geneva Conference.
+After the end of World War II, the Việt Minh launched an insurrection against the French-backed State of Vietnam.
+Seeking to support France and prevent the fall of Vietnam to Communism, the U.S. played a major role in financing French military operations in Vietnam.
+By 1954, the Eisenhower administration was paying more than 75 percent of France's military expenditures in the First Indochina War.
+The French requested U.S. aid in the Battle of Dien Bien Phu, which proved to be the climactic battle of the war.
+To underscore the importance of Vietnam, Eisenhower unveiled publicly on April 7, 1954, the domino theory, warning that if it should fall to Communism the rest of Southeast Asia might soon follow.
+Congress refused to endorse intervention without the participation of Britain and French pledges of independence for Vietnam.
+The French were defeated at Dien Bien Phu on May 7, 1954.
+At the contemporaneous Geneva Conference, Dulles convinced Chinese and Soviet leaders to pressure Viet Minh leaders to accept a temporary partition of Vietnam; the country was divided into a Communist northern half (under the leadership of Ho Chi Minh) and a non-Communist southern half (under the leadership of Ngo Dinh Diem).
+Despite some doubts about the strength of Diem's government, the Eisenhower administration directed aid to the South in the hopes of creating a bulwark against further Communist expansion.
+With Eisenhower's approval, Diem refused to hold elections which had been scheduled for 1956 to re-unify Vietnam in contravention of the conditions his administration agreed to at the Geneva Conference.
+In the years that followed, Eisenhower increased the number of U.S. military advisors in South Vietnam to 900.